 But it gets a little harder when cloning with the soils because you cannot see inside of the pot.

 No problems.
-You can check inside the soils after 10 days or 2 weeks.
+You can check inside the soils after ten days or two weeks.
 A little trick is to let the soils dry a bit for easy checking and extraction into the new growing environment.

 Another tip is to use a transparent pot with the soil or cloning method.
 You will see what happens inside it.

 And it's advised that you transplant the new cloner into a correct size of the container.
 The new container size must not too big as the young clone will need to adapt to a new environment.

 This infographic below will give you a visual way to how to clone plants.

 Share this infographic on your site.